MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-overview.md

 | **Lookup activity** | On-premises | Basic |
 | **Script activity** | On-premises | Basic |

-To learn more about the copy activity configuration for Oracle in Data pipeline, go to [Configure in a Data pipeline copy activity](connector-oracle-copy-activity.md).
+To learn more about the copy activity configuration for Oracle in data pipelines, go to [Configure Oracle in a copy activity](connector-oracle-copy-activity.md).